File Sharing

 Creating a Premium Client Experience

 Your delivery method reflects your brand.
-A generic WeTransfer link with a 7-day expiration tells a different story than a custom branded portal.
+A generic file transfer link that expires tells a different story than a custom branded portal.

 Branded Presentation